matthew-chirgwin/kafka-java-vertx-starter/ui/src/Bootstrap/README.md

-# Bootsrap
+# Bootstrap

-The Bootsrap directory contains code which bootstraps the UI.
+The Bootstrap directory contains code which bootstraps the UI.
 This will include the application entry point from a build perspective ([build documentation](../../docs/Build.md)), as well as the entry point for SCSS building, `index.scss`.
 It also will contain the `App` component, which represents the whole UI.
 The purpose of